lavak00731/validAccess/README.md

 ### Messages Json File Structure

+The json structure is made based, first in language.
+That attribute can be taken from [html lang attribute](https://www.w3.org/WAI/standards-guidelines/act/rules/b5c3f8/), then there are 3 main features to set messages:

+1. "validation": gathers all validation messages.
+The customized messages per field are set using field name attribute and an array of objects, which first is set the type of validation and then the message for that verifycation.
+It is used an array, because a field could be validated in different ways (required value, value format, etc.).
+2. The second main feature is "sending", which is the message for the loading backdrop informing a user that the information from the form is submitting.
+3. Finally, if text count functionality is used, "textcount" is the legend which will appear below the textarea.
+Depending on the message, {variable} can be placed in different position on the sentence

             {
                 //Language which appears on html lang attribute
                 //This is going to be picked in order to select the right language